What is anti-social behaviour?

 Harrow is a diverse borough and we celebrate our rich diversity.
 We are known for our inclusion so we have a zero-tolerance approach to hate crime.

-We work to raise awareness of the different ways residents can report hate crime.
+We aim to raise awareness of how residents can report hate crime.
 Our aim is to bring the perpetrators to justice and get the victims the support they need.

 Reporting hate crime